-Volunteers play an important role in the search, rescue, rehabilitation and release of wildlife during emergencies.
+Volunteers can play an important role in the search, care, rehabilitation and release of wildlife during emergencies.

 DELWP requires certain training or experience of its volunteers, as improper rescue techniques by untrained or inexperienced persons can cause further stress or injury to wildlife, or even injure the volunteer themselves.
 The required level of training and experience varies depending on the role being undertaken, and the type of incident.

 Volunteers deployed to wildlife emergencies are required to work within established emergency management structures to maintain personal safety, prevent duplication of effort and ensure the efficient and effective use of resources.
 For these reasons, volunteers are required to abide by established volunteer management processes which include pre-requisite training and accreditation, registration, communication and reporting procedures, as well as the use of personal protective equipment (PPE) and the adoption of hazard specific safety measures.